How Far is Too Far?: Fortress USC and the Struggle to Keep Students Safe

 He was wrong.
 I did get it.

 What I got was that USC and those asked to police the area felt that the best way to keep students safe was to warn them against their neighbors and keep them segregated.
-The less cross-over, the less chance for problems to arise.
+The less cross-over, the less chance, they seemed to assume, for problems to arise.